In order to better service our customers we are relocating our

 BAD HEARTS

-These diamonds are graded by the AGSL as Triple Ideal but are not Hearts & Arrows.
+These diamonds are graded by the AGSL as Triple Ideal and by the GIA as Triple Excellent but are not Hearts & Arrows.
 Bad Hearts are uneven in size and shape, grooved, misshapen or nonexistent.

 Bad Hearts